xybu/gitlab-ag/ga-docs/usage.md

 When you hit "Start" button, a progress bar will show up to indicate progress.
 If there are any errors in the middle, an error message will show up below the progress bar.

+## Create New Projects

+In the navbar menu, choose "Repositories" - "Create Repositories".
+Type the username pattern and click "List Matched Users" and you will see a table of users under whose namespace the desired project will be created.

+Then fill in the basic information of the project and click "Create Projects".

+`Import URL` (optional) is a URL to an existing Git repository.
+If it is given, the created project will be clone from there (i.e., having the same files and commit history).
+This is good for creating a base project and distributing it to all students.
+Make sure it can be cloned with the URL.
+If username and password are needed, include them in the URL.
+For example, `http://user:pass@host:post/user/lab1-src.git`.

+After clicking "Create Projects`, a progress bar will show up indicating the progress.
+If there is any error occurred during the process, an alert will show below the progress bar.
+If a project is created successfully for the user, his / her row in the table of matched users will be deleted.
+(So if everything goes fine, the table will become empty and the progress bar will go to 100%.)